felliott/Excel-CloneXLSX/README.md

 **Required**.
 The output spreadsheet.
 Can be passed as a filename, a filehandle, or reference to a scalar.
 If you give it an existing spreadsheet, that spreadsheet will be overwritten.
-This module does not modify existing spreadsheets, it creates new one with possible insertions.
+This module does not modify existing spreadsheets, it only creates new ones.

 If you coerce from a filehandle, you will need to call `seek $fh, 0, 0;` on the handle to reset it for reading.

 ## worksheet\_names

-A list of worksheet namess to restrict the cloning to.
+A list of worksheet names to clone.
 If you do not set this, all worksheets in the ["from"](#from) workbook will be cloned.

 ## new\_rows